-Passengers can also book direct with the train company.
-Companies that run services in Cheshire are:
+Passengers can book direct with the train company.
+Companies that run services in Cheshire are

-Passengers can also use the sites listed below to plan your journey and book tickets online.
+Passengers can use the sites listed below to plan your journey and book tickets online

 Regular rail users and commuters should consider annual season tickets.
 National Rail’s season ticket calculator is a useful tool to help passengers work out the cost.